 Savvy scientists then well understood that there were two competing trends in air pollution: Greenhouse gases and particulates and aerosols.
 Greenhouse gases would warm the climate, but they were offset by particulates and aerosols that reflect solar radiation back into space before warming can occur.
 At least, back then, the particulates and aerosols counteracted the greenhouse gases.

-Looking for something else I took off my shelf a book we used as a text in air pollution courses in the 1970s, Whatever Happened to Fresh Air? by Michael Treshow.
+Looking for something else, I took off my shelf a book we used as a text in air pollution courses at the University of Utah in the 1970s, Whatever Happened to Fresh Air? by Michael Treshow.
 Treshow taught at Utah.
 He was deeply involved in several research projects on air pollution.
 He was also a great conversationalist and competitive tennis player.
 His book was a good text, but he intended it to be read by lay people, especially policy makers, also.
-It’s easy to fathom, intentionally.
+It’s easy to fathom, intentionally so.

 Here, below, is what Treshow wrote in the early pages about carbon dioxide as an air pollutant, in sketching the global problems of air pollution.
 Notice that, while he makes note of the predictions of what would happen with uncontrolled particulate and aerosol pollution, he gives the science straight up, telling what pollution can do, depending on local circumstances and global circumstances.
 Treshow notes the research that the denialists cite now, but he explains enough of the science so that any reasonable person should be able to see that, if one form of pollution is controlled and another is not, the effects might be different.